Blast in camp for displaced Syrians near Jordan kills 4

-BEIRUT (AP) — A resident and an opposition monitoring group say an explosion has rocked a camp for displaced Syrians on the border with Jordan, killing at least four.
+BEIRUT (AP) — A large explosion rocked a camp for displaced Syrians along the Syrian-Jordanian border Saturday, killing at least four, and wounding many others, opposition activists and a resident said.

-Badr Abu Sultan, a resident of the Rukban camp, says a suspected car bomb in a local market caused the powerful explosion Saturday.
-Abu Sultan said two men, a woman and a child were killed and at least 12 were wounded.
+Badr Abu Sultan, a resident of the Rukban camp, said the explosion was caused by a suspected car bomb in a local market.
+The Britain-based Syrian Observatory for Human Rights said the explosion caused a huge cloud of smoke over the area.
+A video posted by the Syrian Media Organization also showed some tents burning, as parts of the car bomb were scattered across the camp.

-The Britain-based Syrian Observatory for Human Rights also reported a suspected car bomb killed four.
+A Jordanian military official told the official Jordanian Petra news agency said the explosion inside Syrian territory was caused by a small truck.
+He ruled out that any Jordanians were injured.

 Most Read Stories